aprevatte/COVID19-API/README.md

 }
 ```

+## `worldPercent`

-The worldPercent function uses the world and summary endpoints to return
+The `worldPercent` function uses the world and summary endpoints to
-total confirmed cases, total deaths, and percent of confirmed cases and
+return total confirmed cases, total deaths, and percent of confirmed
-deaths from global cases.
-Here we can directly see what percent of
+cases and deaths from global cases.
+Here we can directly see what
-global cases and deaths are attributed to a given country.
+percent of global cases and deaths are attributed to a given country.

 ``` r
 worldPercent <- function(country) {